Dairy-Free Banana Almond Smoothie for First Trimester (High-Protein!)

 A Note From My Chaotic Kitchen

 Early pregnancy has a way of stripping things back to basics.
-What feels good.
-What stays down.
-What helps you feel a little more stable.
+What feels good, what stays down, and what helps you feel a little more stable.